 In Deuteronomy 6:4, Moses sets down for the Israelites how they are to love their God: “You shall love the Lord your God with all your heart and with all your soul and with all your might.”
 Our worship of God is directed by our love for Him; as we love, so we worship.
 Because the idea of “might” in Hebrew indicates totality, Jesus expanded this expression to “mind” and “strength” (Mark 12:30; Luke 10:27).
 To worship God in spirit and truth necessarily involves loving Him with heart, soul, mind and strength.

 True worship must be “in spirit,” that is, engaging the whole heart.
 Unless there’s a real passion for God, there is no worship in spirit.
 At the same time, worship must be “in truth,” that is, properly informed.
 Unless we have knowledge of the God we worship, there is no worship in truth.
-Both are necessary for satisfying and God-honoring worship.
+Both are necessary for God-honoring worship.
 Spirit without truth leads to a shallow, overly emotional experience that could be compared to a high.
-As soon as the emotion is over, when the fervor cools, so does the worship.
+As soon as the emotion is over, when the fervor cools, the worship ends.
 Truth without spirit can result in a dry, passionless encounter that can easily lead to a form of joyless legalism.
 The best combination of both aspects of worship results in a joyous appreciation of God informed by Scripture.
 The more we know about God, the more we appreciate Him.
 The more we appreciate, the deeper our worship.
 The deeper our worship, the more God is glorified.

-This melding of spirit and truth in worship is best summed up by Jonathan Edwards, the 18th-century American pastor and theologian.
+This melding of spirit and truth in worship is summed up well by Jonathan Edwards, the 18th-century American pastor and theologian.
 He said, “I should think myself in the way of my duty to raise the affections [emotions] of my hearers as high as possibly I can, provided that they are affected with nothing but truth.”
 Edwards recognized that truth and only truth can properly influence the emotions in a way that brings honor to God.
 The truth of God, being of infinite value, is worthy of infinite passion.

 Recommended Resource: How to Worship Jesus Christ: Experiencing His Manifest Presence by Joseph Carroll